natcap/invest.users-guide/source/en/urban_mental_health.rst

 NDVI at a resolution of 30 m can be derived from the Landsat image collections via Google Earth Engine.
 Users can also use Sentinel-2 or MODIS (or Moderate Resolution Imaging Spectroradiometer) imagery to derive NDVI rasters.

-Population raster
+Population Raster
 -----------------

 Multiple regional and global datasets exist that estimate population size and density at high resolution, such as:

-- WorldPop global population data: https://www.worldpop.org/methods/populations/.
-For population count rasters, users are recommended to use the 100 meter resolution one: https://hub.worldpop.org/project/categories?id=3
+- `WorldPop global population data <https://www.worldpop.org/methods/populations/>`_.
+For population count rasters, users are recommended to use a `WorldPop population raster with 100-meter resolution <https://hub.worldpop.org/project/categories?id=3>`_.
-- Meta/CIESIN global population density data: https://dataforgood.facebook.com/dfg/tools/high-resolution-population-density-maps
+- `Meta/CIESIN global population density data <https://dataforgood.facebook.com/dfg/tools/high-resolution-population-density-maps>`_

 Search Radius
 -------------

 A common approach to assessing nature or greenspace exposure is to estimate vegetation availability (e.g., greenness) within buffers (search radius) around locations where people live or spend time.
 Users should define this radius based on human mobility patterns in their study area or draw on parameters used in empirical studies.
-For example, Zare Sakhvidi et al. (2025) provides methodological guidance for selecting appropriate buffer sizes (see https://doi.org/10.1016/j.lanplh.2025.101370).
+For example, Zare Sakhvidi et al. (2025) provide methodological guidance for selecting appropriate buffer sizes (see `"Methodological guidance for selecting buffers in greenspace–health studies" <https://doi.org/10.1016/j.lanplh.2025.101370>`_).

 Health Effect Size
 ------------------